pytorch/xla/docs/eager.md

     optimizer.step()
     return loss

-step_fn = torch_xla.experimental.compile(step_fn)
+step_fn = torch_xla.compile(step_fn)
 ```
 In training we asked user to refactor the `step_fn` out because it is usually better to compile the model's forward, backward and optimizer together.
-The long term goal is to also use `torch.compile` for training but right now we recommend user to use `torch_xla.experimental.compile`(for perfomrance reason).
+The long term goal is to also use `torch.compile` for training but right now we recommend user to use `torch_xla.compile`(for perfomrance reason).

 ## Benchmark